Student Spotlight: Lydia Whitten

 Whitten turned to her older siblings for inspiration.
 After obtaining degrees at COD, two of her sisters worked abroad before transferring to earn bachelor's degrees.

 As a result, Whitten explored the same options to maximize her experiences.
-After earning her degree in 2012, she moved to Madrid, Spain, and was a volunteer as an English conversatinalist at Colegio Orgvalle.
+After earning her degree, she moved to Madrid, Spain, and was a volunteer as an English conversationalist at Colegio Orgvalle.
 She now works at a new private, English-speaking, all-girls primary school that is a 15-minute walk from her home.

 "Since I was having such a wonderful time and was privileged with this ‘too-good-to-be-true’ opportunity, I prolonged my stay in Europe,” she said.